estherhelga/popgen/gwas_project_v3/main_workflow.md

 Merge these two dataframes.

 Key Findings from R Analysis (to be summarized from your actual R output):

-OmniExpress Chip: Confirmed that all individuals genotyped on chip_OmniExpress (e.g., N=~280, use your actual count) had F=NaN and SNPSEX=0 (undetermined).
+[OMNIEXPRESS WAS REMOVED] OmniExpress Chip: Confirmed that all individuals genotyped on chip_OmniExpress (e.g., N=~280, use your actual count) had F=NaN and SNPSEX=0 (undetermined).
 This was previously traced back to the chip_OmniExpress_cleaned.bim file containing no X or Y chromosome SNPs.

 Non-OmniExpress Samples:
 Visualize the F-statistic distribution for these samples.
 Define F-statistic thresholds to categorize individuals as genetically male (e.g., F > 0.8), female (e.g., F < 0.2), or ambiguous (e.g., 0.2 ≤ F ≤ 0.8 or F = NaN).
 Specify the exact thresholds you decided upon.